vonderklaas/docker-services/README.md

-### Docker CRUD
+### Docker with Node and MongoDB

-This is a project where using Docker we can spin up Node and MongoDB instances in a container and communicate between them.
-Also, added Nginx image to add it as a Load Balancer for multiple Node instances
+REST API split into two isolated Docker containers, one running Node, another running MongoDB instance.
+Third container runs Nginx, which does the Load Balancing between different Node instances.

 ### Architecture